nikkovacevic/react-pokedex/README.md

 This is a simple Pokedex application built using React.
 It displays a list of all 151 original Pokemon and allows the user to click on a Pokemon to view more information about it.
 The data for the Pokemon is fetched from the [PokeAPI](https://pokeapi.co/docs/v2) API.

+## Purpose

+The purpose of this project is to learn and experiment with React Query, React Router v6 and Vite.

 ## Screenshots

 <p float="middle">